TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 * Fix cleared glass not being accepted by many vanilla recipes.
     * As a note for modpack makers, this fix was implemented by registering a second copy of those recipes.
     * A config option is provided to disable this fix in case you change the recipes (or you can use a datapack to remove our copies of the recipes)
-* Fix tinkers chest page still referencing modifier chests
-* Fix missing localization for part swapping
+* Fix many small book errors
 * Fix JEI not showing stack sizes for part builder recipe inputs
+* Fix materials with no relevant stats showing in the book lists

 ### Data